Quesamo/Backpack.tf-unusual-price-checker/README.md

 2. Type ``pip install requests`` in your command prompt if you don't already have ``requests`` (this is a module needed for communicating with the API)
 3. Run the .py file
 4. Profit.

+Kinda buggy rn, with many hats being marked as unpriced despite them not actually being so.
+Report any bugs to me, thank